hpcleuven/VscDocumentation/source/data/tier1data/clients/mango_portal.rst

 The ManGO portal contains both a quick search bar and an advanced search form.

 The quick search bar is located on top of the webpage.
-You can find data objects and collections with it, by searching based on one of the following criteria:
+You can easily find data objects and collections with it that match any of the following criteria:

 - Name of the object
 - Owner of the object
 - Metadata fields containing the keyword 'name', 'title', 'description', 'comment' or 'summary'

-To search, just type your search term in the search bar and press 'enter'.
+To search, just type your search term in the search bar and press the key 'enter'.
 You will get a list with links to the matching data objects/collections.

 .. figure:: ../images/mango_portal/mango_portal_search_bar.png